-Presented “It’s just a Gen Ed Class?” in collaboration with five faculty from Taylor University at the Midwest Scholars Conference — Indianapolis, IN.
+Fellow: Presented “It’s Just a Gen Ed Class?” in collaboration with five faculty from Taylor University at the Midwest Scholars Conference – Indianapolis, IN.
 March 2010.

 Attended Colleagues College – Taylor University fall 2008.
 Seminars/areas of study: hybrid design, managing laptops in the classroom, Bb assessment tools, grade book Bb, Bb learning labs, Bb portfolios, Bb test manager, Scholar Bb, windows movie maker.

-Attended Technology for Teaching Conference — Taylor University fall 2008.
+Seminars/Conference at Taylor University Technology for Teaching Conference fall 2008.
 Seminars/areas of study: polycom and distance learning, hybrid course design, Bb assessment tools, Bb management, learning labs, StudyMate, online testing, Bb course design.

 Participated in audit of Bb online classes for Taylor University at Fort Wayne.
-Classes audited: Family Communications and Interpersonal Communications.
+Courses audited: Family Communications and Interpersonal Communications.

 Rebuilding the Walls of Hope Mentor Manual – Wesleyan Publishing House